3.5 Traineeships and apprenticeships

 - Works Constitution Act (Betriebsverfassungsgesetz, BetrVG)

-The education laws in the respective federal states (Länder) also apply apply to the school-based part of the vocational training.
+The education laws in the respective federal states (Länder) apply to the school-based part of vocational training.

-For the dual system of vocational education and training, training regulations (Ausbildungsordnungen) are the applicable standard for the practical element of training, while for the college-based part of the training the so-called general curriculum (Rahmenlehrplan) applies.
-The regulations combine the job profile, training and examination standards.
-They contain a description of the apprenticed profession, the duration of the training, the skills acquired, the training framework and the examination requirements.
-General curricula provide the basis for teaching at vocational colleges.
-These are aligned with the training regulations for in-company vocational training.
-To see some example training regulations and general curricula for apprenticed professions (in English), go to the website of GOVET, the German office for international VET cooperation.
+For the dual system of vocational education and training, training regulations (Ausbildungsordnung) are the applicable standard for the practical element of training, while for the school-based part of training the general curriculum (Rahmenlehrplan) applies.
+The regulations cover the job profile, and the training and examination standards.
+Examples of training regulations and general curricula for apprenticed professions can be found on the website of GOVET, the German Office for International Cooperation in Vocational Education and Training.

 During their training, apprentices pay contributions to all branches of social insurance (health, pensions, unemployment, long-term care).
-Accident insurance contributions are paid by the employer.
-This does not apply if the monthly wages are less than 325 euros.
-In this case, the employer pays all social insurance contributions.
-Whether or not apprentices must pay taxes depends on their training allowance and tax bracket (Lohnsteuerklasse).
+Accident insurance contributions are usually paid by the employer.
+Whether or not apprentices pay taxes depends on their training allowance and tax bracket (Lohnsteuerklasse).

-Through the budget of the Federal Employment Agency (Bundesagentur für Arbeit, BA), the Federal Government provides support to apprentices undergoing in-company or extra-company but extracurricular vocational training in the form of a vocational training grant (Berufsausbildungsbeihilfe).
-Actual spending in 2019: 272.82 million euros.
+Through the budget of the Federal Employment Agency (Bundesagentur für Arbeit, BA), the federal government provides support to apprentices undergoing in-company or extra-company but not school-based vocational training in the form of a vocational training grant (Berufsausbildungsbeihilfe).

 Depending on their financial situation, apprentices completing school-based training can claim financial assistance (Ausbildungsförderung) according to the Federal Training Assistance Act (Bundesausbildungsförderungsgesetz, BAföG).